CAA381/hands-on/exercises/A2/README.md

 ### Create Deployment Credentials

-The Continuous Delivery pipeline of your project will finally deploy to the SAP Cloud Platform space that we created for you for the purpose of this session.
+The Continuous Delivery pipeline of your project will finally deploy to the SAP Cloud Platform space that we created for the purpose of this session.
 Before we can run it, we need to save the deployment credentials in Jenkins.
 This procedure is a bit cumbersome - so strictly follow the steps described.

 * On the Jenkins landing page, look out for the menu on the left and click on `Credentials`.<br>
 ![](../../images/a/credentials1.png)